 (5) The mysterious zoo novel (Chapter 9, Section 26)

 This novel is sitting in the porn shop where Billy sees the film of Montana Wildhack before going on the radio to talk about Tralfamadore.
 The novel is about a man and a woman from Earth who are kidnapped by aliens and put in a zoo.

 (6) The mysterious Jesus time-traveling novel (Chapter 9, Section 28)

 This is another porn shop Kilgore Trout novel.
 The hero travels back in time to find out whether Jesus really died on the cross, or if he was taken down before his death, thus explaining the "Resurrection."
 The time-traveler arrives before Jesus has discovered that he is the son of God, while he is still working as a carpenter for Joseph, and Jesus builds an execution device at the order of the Romans.
 But then Jesus himself is crucified and the time-traveler finds out that his heart has really stopped beating: he is absolutely dead.

 (7) The Big Board (Chapter 10, Section 3)

 The narrator seems to imply that Trout gets the idea for this novel from Billy, who says that the Tralfamadorians really like Charles Darwin.
-The reason is that he tells us that death of the weakest improves the species.
+Darwin tells us that the death of the weakest improves the species.
 Trout uses this idea in The Big Board, in which aliens ask the hero about Darwin and golf.
 (Sound familiar?
 It's the same as the mysterious zoo novel... or so the text seems to imply.)